 Offers an overview of the essential ideas that constitute the emerging discipline of homeland security.
-Seeks to expand the way participants think, analyze, and communicate about homeland security and to assess knowledge in critical homeland security knowledge domains, including strategy, history, terrorism, fear management, crisis communication, conventional and unconventional threats, network leadership, weapons of mass destruction, lessons learned from other nations, civil liberties and security, intelligence and information, homeland security technology, and analytics.
-The course is organized around an evolving narrative about what homeland security leaders need and how the Center for Homeland Defense and Security program helps address those needs.
+Seeks to expand the way students think, analyze, and communicate about homeland security and to assess knowledge in critical homeland security domains.
+Includes critically exploring strategy, history, terrorism, fear management, crisis communication, leadership, weapons of mass destruction, lessons learned, civil liberties, intelligence and information, homeland security technology, and analytics.

 HLS 6010.
-The Unconventional Threat to Homeland Security.
-3 Hours.
+Contemporary Threats to Homeland Security.
+(3 Hours)

-Introduces the operational and organizational dynamics of terrorism.
+Introduces the operational and organizational dynamics of terrorism and other threats facing the United States today.
 Considers those who act as individuals, in small groups, or in large organizations and indigenous actors, as well as those who come to the United States to raise money, recruit, or commit their acts of violence.
-In every instance, the focus is on violent clandestine activity that, whatever its motivation, has a political purpose or effect.
-Addresses such specific topics as suicide terrorism, the role of the media, innovation and technology acquisition, the decline of terrorism, and ways of measuring the effect of counterterrorism policies and strategies.
-The course also looks briefly at sabotage.
+Focuses on violent clandestine activity that, whatever its motivation, has a political purpose or effect.
+Addresses specific topics such as suicide terrorism, the role of the media, innovation and technology acquisition, and ways of measuring the effect of counterterrorism policies and strategies.

 Offers individuals involved in homeland security a broad overview of homeland security technology, information systems, inspection and surveillance technology, communication, knowledge management, and information security.
 Government agencies in today’s information age are more dependent than ever on technology and information sharing.
 Focuses on technology as a tool to support homeland security personnel regardless of functional specialty.
 The methodology used in the course frames technology in terms of its contribution to deterrence, preemption, prevention, protection, and response after an attack.